nus-cs2103-AY2122S1/ip/docs/README.md

 Reminds you of all the upcoming tasks (deadlines and events) that are coming up within the next 7 days.

+### Help
+Provides a list of commands that Bubbles support.

 ### Exit the program
 Exits the program and closes the app immediately, saving your updated list of tasks into your hard disk.